Resin Coated Sands

 Operating problems can occasionally crop up, even in the most carefully supervised shell process operations.
 When they do, quick corrective action can make the difference between a minor inconvenience and a serious dollar expense to the foundry.

-Our trouble shooting guide and trouble shooting poster draws on the experience of HAI’s field and laboratory personnel to summarize some of the more common shell process operating problems with suggested solutions that have been successfully used in foundries.
+Our troubleshooting poster draws on the experience of HAI’s field and laboratory personnel to summarize some of the more common shell process operating problems with suggested solutions that have been successfully used in foundries.

 Safe Handling of Super Sacks

-At HAI we are committed to providing information to our customers regarding the safe and environmentally responsible use and handling for our products and containers.
+At HAI, we are committed to providing information to our customers regarding the safe and environmentally responsible use and handling of our products and containers.

 Shell Process History